 Life Sciences and Other Near-Death Experiences

 Remember the life science stuff in the back of the classroom in grade school?
 Beyond the rows of desks and stacks of textbooks, was a small glass tank filled with wiggling tadpoles.
 They were supposed to be part of our science lesson on metamorphosis, but they quickly became the attractive nuisances.
 Every day, we'd gather around to watch them perform their aquatic antics, flipping and darting about like tiny underwater acrobats.
 The teacher, tried to keep our attention on the chalkboard, but those tadpoles had a way of stealing the show.
-We even gave them names—Bubbles, Speedy, and Mr. Wiggly.
+We even gave them names—Bubbles, Zippy, and Mr. Wiggles.
 It wasn't just about watching them grow legs and lose their tails; it was about the unexpected joy they brought into our days.
 In their little world, they reminded us that sometimes the smallest creatures can make the biggest splash in our hearts.

 And then there was the jar with the praying mantis egg case.
 One day, it seemed like magic—the millions of tiny praying mantises that hatched and flew away.
 I always had this irrational fear that one would fly up my nose, like a gnat.
 They were just that tinier, but scarier.